How to Start a YouTube Channel: 8 Pro Tips on the Road to Success

 Interact With Your Viewers

-Once you’ve received a substantial amount of followers on your social media platforms as well as a stable viewer base, you can start talking to the people who are viewing your content.
-One of the most important ways to make sure you’re gaining views is by posting what people want to see.
-So make sure you’re reading the comments under your YouTube videos as well as replies to your tweets and Instagram posts promoting different videos.
-You can even initiate a poll on Twitter or Instagram stories to ask the audience what kind of content they want to see next.
-This is also an effective way to get a sense of whether people like your content or not.
+Once you’ve built a substantial follower base on your social media platforms and a stable viewer base, you can start engaging with the people who are viewing your content.
+One of the most important ways to ensure you’re gaining views is to post what people want to see.
+Make sure you’re reading the comments under your YouTube videos, as well as replies to your tweets and Instagram posts promoting other videos.
+You can also run polls on Twitter or Instagram Stories to ask your audience what content they want to see next.
+This is also an effective way to gauge whether people like your content.

 Think About What Kind of Equipment You’ll Use

 Here’s the thing: there are tens of thousands of excellent YouTube channels out there.
-In order to make sure you stand out, not only do you need an interesting topic, but your video quality should be top-notch as well.
-Don’t just use an old camcorder or earlier model of smartphone to film your videos.
-If you’re planning to use a phone, make sure the camera quality is excellent.
+To stand out, you need not only an interesting topic but also top-notch video quality.
+Don’t use an old camcorder or an older smartphone to record your videos.
+If you plan to use a phone, ensure the camera quality is excellent.
 If you have it in your budget can also invest in professional recording equipment.
-Most YouTubers use DSLRs or mirrorless cameras to shoot, along with other accessories such as tripods, lenses, and studio lighting (once you decide you’re in it for the long haul).
-For audio, look into a good microphone you can mount on your camera.
+Most YouTubers use DSLRs or mirrorless cameras, along with accessories such as tripods, lenses, and studio lighting (once you decide you’re in it for the long haul).
+For audio, consider a high-quality microphone you can mount on your camera.

 Edit, Edit, Edit!

 Again, the quality of your YouTube videos needs to follow a high standard.
-If you’re spending money on buying equipment, you might not be willing to splurge on a video editing software.
-Good news: a lot of easy-to-use editing software is free or available at a lower cost!
+If you’re spending money on buying equipment, you might not be willing to splurge on video editing software.
+Good news: many easy-to-use editing software options are free or cost-effective![5]
 Start with an easier program, such as iMovie.
-You can also check whether your school or local library have a subscription to a more advanced program such as Final Cut Pro or Adobe Premiere.
+You can also check whether your school or local library has a subscription to a more advanced program, such as Final Cut Pro or Adobe Premiere.

 Watch Other Similar Channels

-As you’re starting a YouTube channel, it’s important to know what’s out there, not only to make sure you’re tackling unique topics, but in order to find inspiration.
+As you’re starting a YouTube channel, it’s essential to know what’s out there, not only to make sure you’re tackling unique topics, but to find inspiration.
 Watch how others present themselves, what kind of aesthetic they have, and in what order they’ve curated their content.
-Not only should you notice the larger things, but make note of the little details as well, such as outfit choices, and even word choices.
+Not only should you notice the larger things, but you should also make note of the little details, such as outfit choices and even word choices.
 Every little detail in every second counts!

 Collaborate with Other YouTubers

-One of the most effective methods when it comes to successfully starting a YouTube channel is to seek help from other already established YouTubers in your fandom or field.
+One of the most effective ways to successfully start a YouTube channel is to seek help from established YouTubers in your fandom or field.
 This can include a collaboration exchange—you might star in one of their videos and vice versa.
 Appearing on content for another channel can help your views reach a different audience that isn’t aware of your videos yet—especially if the other channel has a lot more subscribers.

 You also don’t have to limit your exchanges to other YouTubers.
 If you know podcast hosts, bloggers, or Instagram influencers, these can also be people who feature you.
-If there’s a popular podcast that covers the same or a topic related to your YouTube channel, see whether you can be a guest on it.
-Utilizing your connections with people who appreciate the same topics but have an established audience can help you gain quick exposure.
+If there’s a popular podcast that covers the same topic or a related topic to your YouTube channel, see whether you can be a guest on it.
+Leveraging your connections with people who share your interests and have established audiences can help you gain quick exposure.
 Don’t forget to plug your own channel with your social media handles when you write or speak on another platform!

 Bonus Tip: Post Regularly

 Finally, remember that starting a YouTube channel isn’t enough.
-One of the most important parts of having a YouTube page is maintaining the momentum.
-Don’t give up after a couple of videos if you see that you haven’t gotten any new subscribers or likes.
+One of the most essential parts of maintaining a YouTube page is sustaining momentum.
+Don’t give up after a couple of videos if you haven’t gained any new subscribers or likes.
 If someone stumbles upon your channel and finds it interesting, only to discover that the latest video is three months old, you’re going to lose out on a potential subscriber!
 As you gain early viewers, make sure you keep the content going.
 And of course, audience feedback matters—interact with people to see what they like, dislike, and want to see more of from your account.

-You should now have a strong idea of whether starting a YouTube channel is the right way to go for you or not.
-If you work hard and gain a large following, you can not only impress admissions officers, but perhaps even be on your way to a career in vlogging or film.
+You should now have a clear sense of whether starting a YouTube channel is the right move for you.
+If you work hard and gain a large following, you can not only impress admissions officers but perhaps even be on your way to a career in vlogging or film.
 The world is your oyster!

 Webinars You Might Like